atom-community/markdown-preview-plus/README.md

 Markdown Preview Plus (MPP) is a fork of [Markdown Preview](https://github.com/atom/markdown-preview) that provides a real-time preview of markdown documents.
+(Note: This is not the Chrome browser extension of the same name, which can be found [here](https://github.com/volca/markdown-preview)).

 Should you have any problems while installing or using MPP please open up a [new